Isabel Benjumea: Early life and career

 Born on September 5, 1982, in Madrid, Benjumea graduated in law and international relations at Universidad Comillas (ICADE).

 Benjumea spent her first year of professional career in Washington DC, where she worked at the World Bank implementing transparency and accountability programs for local governments in Latin America.
 Afterwards, she worked in the international relations department of FAES.
-It was in 2011 when she decided to undertake his first business project in the tourism sector, Greatness, which she directed until 2017.
+It was in 2011 when she decided to undertake her first business project in the tourism sector, Greatness, which she directed until 2017.

 In 2018 Benjumea joined as a partner of the strategic consulting firm IANUS Group.
 Currently, she teaches in the Entrepreneurship degree at Universidad Francisco Marroquín in Madrid.

 Political career

 In 2019, Benjumea became part of the cabinet of President Pablo Casado as deputy head.

 Member of the European Parliament, 2019–present

 Since July 2019, Benjumea has been MEP after having been included as a candidate in number 10 of the PP list for the elections in the European Parliament of May 2019 in Spain.
 In parliament, she is vice president of the Committee on Regional Development, a member of the Committee on Economic and Monetary Affairs and a member of the delegations to the EU-Ukraine Parliamentary Association Committee and to the Euronest Parliamentary Assembly.

 In addition to her committee assignments, Benjumea is also a member of the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs) and the URBAN Intergroup.